videosdk-live/videosdk-docs/docs/guide/prebuilt-video-and-audio-calling/features/pin-participants.md

 ### 2. SIDEBAR Layout

-This layout will have one main screen view and other sidebar grid layout beside main screen view.
-Only pinned participant will be visible in this layout all unpinned users will not be visible inside the grid. if more then one participant is pinned then the first participant who was pinned will appear in main screen layout and all other remaining pinned particiapants will be visible in sidebar.
+This layout will have one main screen view and other sidebar grid layout.
+Only pinned participant will be visible in this layout, all unpinned participants will not be visible in this layout.
+If more than one participant is pinned then the first participant who was pinned will appear in main screen layout and all other remaining pinned particiapants will be visible in sidebar.

 ![prebuilt-sidebar](/img/prebuilt/prebuilt-sidebar.png)